Koda-Health/reverse-code-review/README.md

 Those options are:

 1. **Verbal discussion:** You can just look over the code on your own time.
-Then on our technical interview call, we can verbally discuss the code-- answer any questions you might have if you need more context, points of discussion, etc
+Then on our technical interview call, we can verbally discuss the code-- answer any questions you might have if you need more context, points of discussion, your suggestions for improvement, etc

 2. **Formal PR:** If you prefer to do a more realistic/formal code review, you can fork this repo, then create a PR on your fork and invite `acomito` to reveiw it.

 As far as standards for code reviews, you don't need to worry about our standards/preferences at Koda-- you can use ones that you're familiar with from the past or your own huersistics around good coding practices.
-We're evaluating you on your command of the code, ability to deliver cordial criticism, and though processes around what makes good code-- not on your ability to implement our preferences.
+We're evaluating you on your command of the code, ability to deliver cordial criticism, and thought processes around what makes good code-- not on your ability to implement our preferences.

 If you want more clarification on any of this prior to your technical interview-- do not hesitate to reach out.